 Fracturing of rock by meteorite impacts only rarely leads to fragments with aspect ratios (length/width) greater than 3/1.
 Long-thin clasts and phenocrysts do occur in terrestrial rocks, however.

-Because of the low gravity and lack of water on the Moon and asteroids, clasts in breccias from these planetary bodies do not display preferred orientation.
+Because of the low gravity and lack of water on the Moon and asteroids, clasts in breccias from these planetary bodies rarely display preferred orientation.

 Impact breccias are fractal objects – they look the same regardless of the scale at which you look at them.
 The clasts have a large range in size.
 On the left, below, is a photograph of a sawn face of lunar meteorite NWA 5000, about 12 cm high and 8 cm wide.
 In the middle is an enlarged image of the portion within the yellow rectangle on the left.
 Similarly, on the right is an enlargement of the area within the yellow rectangle of the middle.
 This fractal characteristic is important because in some terrestrial sedimentary rocks clasts sizes have been sorted so that they are all about the same size.
 Impact breccias have a large range of clast sizes.

 One type of sedimentary rock that is sometimes mistaken for a meteorite is a pebble conglomerate.
 Such rocks usually start as deposits of rounded pebbles and fine grained silt and clay.
-The pebbles in pebble conglomerates are rounded – sure sign that it is not an impact breccia.
-It is common in pebble conglomerates for the clasts to be harder that the matrix, so the clasts stand out in positive relief.
+The pebbles in pebble conglomerates are rounded – a sure sign that it is not an impact breccia.

 Porphyritic volcanic rocks have large crystals called phenocrysts (not clasts) in a fine-grained crystalline matrix.
 The phenocrysts are sometimes acicular (needle shaped) and often have geometric shapes like rectangles or trapezoids.